Our Team

 Juana Williams

-Juana is a Detroit-based curator and arts worker.
-She leads for Salonnière on exhibitions and curation.
-She previously served as the Associate Curator of African American Art at the Detroit Institute of Arts, the Director of Exhibitions at Library Street Collective, and as Adjunct Faculty in Art History at Wayne State University.
-Prior, she was the Exhibitions Curator at the Urban Institute for Contemporary Arts and held multiple positions at various art institutions including the Museum of Contemporary Art Detroit, Wayne State University Art Department Gallery, and the Elaine L. Jacobs Gallery.
-She holds a BA in Art and an MA in Art History, both from Wayne State University in Detroit.
+Juana Williams is a Detroit-born curator and arts worker with over a decade of experience.
+She leads Artistic Direction for Salonniere.
+She previously served as Associate Curator of African American Art at the Detroit Institute of Arts.
+Prior to that, she was Director of Exhibitions at Library Street Collective, Adjunct Faculty in Art History at Wayne State University, and Exhibitions Curator at the Urban Institute for Contemporary Arts.
+She has also held positions at various institutions, including the Museum of Contemporary Art Detroit, the Wayne State University Art Department Gallery, and the Elaine L. Jacob Gallery.

 Director Communications Strategy